splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-prometheus.rst

 JSON payload
 ------------

 Use the Prometheus alertmanager webhook config to send Prometheus alerts to the Prometheus endpoint.
-Use this JSON payload.
+Refer to the below example JSON payload for the Prometheus endpoint.

 Example JSON payload: